HUB-Robeson Center Advisory Board

 The HUB-Robeson Center Advisory Board serves as a resource to the Senior Director of the HUB-Robeson Center and to the Director of the Paul Robeson Cultural Center.
 The purpose of the HUB-Robeson Center Advisory Board is to represent students, faculty, staff and community members served by the HUB-Robeson Center and consult and advise both directors in policy and procedure matters and evaluations of programs, services, and facilities.

-The HUB-Robeson Center Board is comprised of 15 students, 2 faculty members, 1 community member, and 4 staff members who reside in the HUB-Robeson Center.
+The HUB-Robeson Center Board is comprised of 15 students, two faculty members, one community member, and four staff members who reside in the HUB-Robeson Center.
 The HUB-Robeson Center Advisory Board meets at least twice a semester, and more frequently during the spring semester when discussing office space allocations.
 If interested in applying for the student-at-large position, please complete the application.